Spring 2013 Undergraduate Fellowships

 University of Hawaii at Manoa:

-- James Bynes III, a junior in Electrical Engineering with previous experience on the KCC CanSat team, is continuing to work on a team project titled, "Acceleration and Thrust of an Asymmetric Capacitor in a Microgravity Environment" with mentor Dr. Hervé Collin of the Department of Math and Science, Kapiolani Community College.
+- James Bynes III, a junior in Electrical Engineering with previous experience on the KCC CanSat team, is continuing to work on a team project titled, "Experimental Design for the Measurement of the Thrust Force Produced by an Asymmetrical Capacitor" with mentor Dr. Hervé Collin of the Department of Math and Science, Kapiolani Community College.
 James is responsible for system construction and integration of this experimental lifter, which the team is testing as a potential space transportation method.
+Final Report

-- Laura Corley, a senior in Geology and Geophysics, is working with mentor Dr. Paul Lucey of the Hawaii Institute of Geophysics and Planetology on her project titled, "The Geology of the North Pole of the Moon."
+- Laura Corley, a senior in Geology and Geophysics, is working with mentor Dr. Paul Lucey of the Hawaii Institute of Geophysics and Planetology on her project titled, "The Geology of the Lunar North Pole: Mineralogy and Previously Unidentified Mare Material."
 Laura will investigate the surface geology, with particular attention on the mineralogy and types of volcanic deposits, using data sets from NASA's Lunar Reconnaissance Orbiter and from the Japan Aerospace Exploration Agency's KAGUYA (SELENE) mission.
+Final Report

-- Lisa Kotowski, a junior in Physics is continuing to work on a team project titled, "Acceleration and Thrust of an Asymmetric Capacitor in a Microgravity Environment" with mentor Dr. Hervé Collin of the Department of Math and Science, Kapiolani Community College.
+- Lisa Kotowski, a junior in Physics is continuing to work on a team project titled, "The Force Produced and Obserced by an Asymmetric Capacitor Thruster as Measured in Horizontal and Vertical Configurations" with mentor Dr. Hervé Collin of the Department of Math and Science, Kapiolani Community College.
 Lisa is responsible for predicting system performance, and the data and error analysis of this experimental lifter, which the team is testing as a potential space transportation method.
+Final Report

 - Heidi Needham, a senior in Global Environmental Science, will use high-resolution orbital lunar images to map flows in the maria on the Moon in a project titled, "Investigation of Layered Lunar Mare Lava Flows through LROC Imagery and Terrestrial Analogs."
 Working with mentor Dr. Sarah Fagents of the Hawaii Institute of Geophysics and Planetology, Heidi will also use layered Hawaiian basaltic lava flows as terrestrial analog sites to help interpret the lunar data.
 This work is related to previous Fellows' projects studying layered lava flows and characteristics of buried regolith deposits on the Moon.